 - 5.1.
 Unthread and remove the forward and rear closures.
 Remove the nozzle holder from the nozzle. - 5.2.
 Remove the phenolic tracking smoke charge insulator from the forward closure. - 5.3.
 Remove all o-rings. - 5.4.
-Discard all reload kit components with regular household waste, after they have completely cooled down. - 5.5.
+Discard all reload kit components witch regular household waste, once they have returned to room temperature. - 5.5.
 Use wet wipes, or paper towels or rags dampened with water or vinegar to thoroughly clean all residue, grease etc. off all hardware components.
 Pay close attention to internal and external o-ring grooves.
 A cotton swab or small stick of balsa is an excellent tool for cleaning these grooves. - 5.6.
 Apply a light coat of grease or o-ring lubricant to all threaded sections and reassemble threaded components for storage.